 Some tips on making this chickpea sandwich mixture:

 - If you want to go the extra mile and soak/cook dried chickpeas instead of using canned, you will be rewarded with a more tender creamy final product.
-You may even start with a bit less mayo, in case you don’t need it.
-Canned chickpeas are always a bit on the chalkier side, but they’re what I used here, for the sake of convenience.
+You may even start by adding a bit less mayo to the mixture in case you don’t need it.

 - If you leave the mixture to sit in the fridge overnight, it will be even better than eating it right away.
 At my house we call this process “Fridge Cooking,” and it makes a real difference.